awinabaab/alx-higher_level_programming/0x00-python-hello_world/README.md

 # Python - Hello, World
   - Why Python programming is awesome
   - Who created Python
   - Who is Guido van Rossum
   - Where does the name ‘Python’ come from
   - What is the Zen of Python
   - How to use the Python interpreter
   - How to print text and variables using print
   - How to use strings
   - What are `indexing` and `slicing` in Python
   - What is the official Python coding style and how to check your code with `pycodestyle`

+# Files
 ## [0-run](https://github.com/awinabaab/alx-higher_level_programming/blob/master/0x00-python-hello_world/0-run)
    A Shell script that runs a Python script